BondtechAB/Voron/Voron 2.4/LGX lite/STL/SB _MOS/README.md

 # Mosquito and Mosquito Magnum+ module

-This contains custom x-carriages with our without square nut inserts, with native support for euclid.
+This contains custom x-carriages with our without square nut inserts, with native support for euclid and compatible with Voron Tap.

 ![image](https://user-images.githubusercontent.com/37978198/214071032-75f974fd-93ac-4454-af6b-a32746005ba7.png)